aikedejongste/docs.aikedejongste.nl/databases/postgres/postgres.md

 ## Check if role can access a view

+## Gotchas

+Case-Insensitive Matching: When you don't use quotes, PostgreSQL assumes lowercase.
+So myadmin is searched as myadmin.

+Case-Sensitive Matching: When you use quotes, PostgreSQL respects the case.
+So "MyAdmin" matches exactly MyAdmin.

 ## Change user password

 You can use double quotes for the role name but this is not required.
 You